Glen Morgan Williams: Federal judicial service

 Williams was a federal judge on the United States District Court for the Western District of Virginia.
 Williams was nominated by President Gerald Ford on September 8, 1976, to a seat on the United States District Court for the Western District of Virginia vacated by Judge Theodore Roosevelt Dalton, after Senator William L. Scott derailed the nomination of the President's first choice.
 He was confirmed by the United States Senate on September 17, 1976, and received his commission the same day.
 He assumed senior status on November 21, 1988.
 Williams took inactive senior status in February 2010.

 Law clerks

-Williams' former law clerks include Cynthia D. Kinser, the first woman to serve as Chief Justice of the Supreme Court of Virginia; George Allen, who served as Governor of Virginia and a member of the United States Senate; Karen Gould, the first woman to serve as executive director of the Virginia State Bar; Virginia Circuit Court judges Randall Lowe and John Kilgore; United States Magistrate Judge Cynthia Eddy of the Western District of Pennsylvania; United States Bankruptcy Judge Trish Brown of the District of Oregon.
+Williams' former law clerks and interns include Cynthia D. Kinser, the first woman to serve as Chief Justice of the Supreme Court of Virginia; George Allen, who served as Governor of Virginia and a member of the United States Senate; Karen Gould, the first woman to serve as executive director of the Virginia State Bar; Virginia Circuit Court judges Randall Lowe, John Kilgore, Fred Rowlett, and Eric Theissen; United States Magistrate Judge Cynthia Eddy of the Western District of Pennsylvania; United States Bankruptcy Judge Trish Brown of the District of Oregon; and General District Court Judge Lucas Hobbs.